marlam/bino/README.md

 Bino is a video player with a focus on 3D and Virtual Reality:

-- Support for 3D videos in various formats
+- Support for 3D images and videos in various formats

-- Support for 360° and 180° videos, with and without 3D
+- Support for 180° and 360° surround images and videos, with and without 3D

 - Support for 3D displays with various modes